dkandalov/tictactoe4k/readme.md

 This project contains source code for the
 [Server as a function with http4k talk](https://www.youtube.com/watch?v=vsueRJCJuLI).

-To simplify live-coding all code is located in the `src/test` folder:
+For simplicity all the code is located in the `src/test` folder:
  - `Main.kt` entry point and frontend/backend/domain code
  - `Tests.kt` frontend/backend/domain tests
  - `GameView.hbs` handlebars template for the frontend